 - 1. Describe how clinical skills will be taught and assessed throughout the curriculum of the proposed COM. - 2.
-Provide the definition of an eligible OMS-II student and/or other student to enter clinical rotations. - 3.
-Define the types of patients and clinical conditions that osteopathic medical students will be required to encounter, the skills to be performed by the students, the appropriate clinical setting for these experiences and the expected levels of student responsibilities. - 4.
-Provide policies and procedures (protocols) addressing methodologies by which students will be able to satisfactorily complete, including remediation activities, the entire clinical education curriculum, including standardized/simulated and supervised patient encounters. - 5.
-Complete Candidate Table 6.4a listing all clinical rotations, (indicating core and required rotations) including the length of each rotation, the proposed COM will require students to complete to fulfill the requirements for graduation.
+Provide definitions forthe definition of an eligible OMS-II student and/or other student to enter clinical rotations. - 4.3.
+Define the types of patients and clinical conditions that osteopathic medical students will be-required to encounter, the skills to be performed by the students, the appropriate clinical setting for these experiences and the expected levels of student responsibilities. - 2.4.
+Provide policies and procedures (protocols) demonstrating howaddressing methodologies by which students will be able to satisfactorily complete, including remediation activities, the entire clinical education will be delivered to all students at the proposed COMcurriculum, including standardized/simulated and supervised patient encounters.

+3.5.
+Provide a list of Complete Candidate Table 6.4a listing all clinical rotations, (indicating core and required rotations) including the length of each rotation, the proposed COM will require students to complete to fulfill the requirements for graduation.